 1/4 cup orange peel

-Mix all together in an attractive container.** Take 1/4 cup mixture and steep it in a quart of boiling water (heat-safe glass or ceramic with lid).
+Mix all together in an attractive container (very important for mineral absorption).
+Take 1/4 cup mixture and steep it in a quart of boiling water (heat-safe glass or ceramic with lid).
 Remove the herbs after about an hour, maybe less depending on your tastes.
 Then you can drink it warm, room temperature, or chilled over the next couple days.
 It’s good to get at least a cup of the stuff in each day, a couple cups throughout the day is better.
 You can also add honey or some other sweetener.
 Perhaps fruit loops.

 You can find most of these in the bulk section of health foods stores, or of course online.
-I use one of those little baskets made for loose tea in a glass container made for sun tea.
+I use one of those little baskets made for loose tea and steep it in a glass container made for sun tea.

 Benefits of Nettle